goauthentik/authentik/website/integrations/services/engomo/index.md

 ## engomo user creation

 engomo doesn't create users automatically on signing in.
 So you have to do it manually right now.
-Navigate to `https://engomo.company/composer` and login with your admin credentials.
+Navigate to `https://engomo.company/composer` and log in with your admin credentials.

 - Select `Users & Devices`.
 - Click the plus button next in the Users section.